Credit: Artwork © Estate of Martin Munkácsi, Courtesy Howard Greenberg Gallery, New York

 Exhibition Explores How Photography, Graphic Design, and Magazines Transformed Mid-Century American Visual Culture

-Modern Look: Photography and the American Magazine May 1 – September 13, 2020
+Modern Look: Photography and the American Magazine Coming Soon

-New York, NY, December 19, 2019 — The Jewish Museum will present Modern Look: Photography and the American Magazine, an exhibition exploring how photography, graphic design, and popular magazines converged to transform American visual culture from 1930 to 1960.
-It will be on view at the Jewish Museum from May 1 through September 13, 2020.
+New York, NY, March 26, 2020 — The Jewish Museum will present Modern Look: Photography and the American Magazine, an exhibition exploring how photography, graphic design, and popular magazines converged to transform American visual culture from 1930 to 1960.

 During this time period, avant-garde strategies in photography and design reached the United States via European émigrés, including Bauhaus artists forced out of Nazi Germany.
 The unmistakable aesthetic made popular by such magazines as Harper’s Bazaar and Vogue — whose art directors, Alexey Brodovitch and Alexander Liberman, were both immigrants and accomplished photographers — emerged from a distinctly American combination of innovation, inclusiveness, and pragmatism.